Conference Planning Checklist: A Director’s Responsibilities (Short Term)

 - List suggested changes for the following year’s conference.

-Day in the Life, New and Innovative Market Opportunities, Operations and Efficiency, Opinions
+New and Innovative Market Opportunities, Operations and Efficiency, Opinions

 You Might Also Like: